KevinMKang/VocaMeta/README.md

 1. Clone this respository.
 2. Navigate into it using a command line.
 3. Run mvn validate.
-4. run mvn clean install.
+4. Run mvn clean install.

 ## Executing